Melissa Fifield

 Melissa Fifield (born August 7, 1992) is an American racing driver and spokesperson.
-She primarily races in the NASCAR Whelen Modified Tour, driving the No. 01 Chevrolet for her family-owned team.
+She primarily raced in the NASCAR Whelen Modified Tour from 2014 to 2024, driving the No. 01 Chevrolet for her family-owned team.
 She won NASCAR Whelen Modified tour most popular driver for three consecutive years.

 Racing career

 Fifield grew up watching races with her family at a young age.
 She received her first go-kart at eleven years old, and competed in nearby racetracks.
 She won the Londonderry Track Championship in her rookie season, and eventually drove in the World Karting Association, where she ranked fourth in the national standings.
 She drove in the Allison Legacy Series at fourteen years old, racing in the North and South series.
 She had her first and only Legacy Series win at the New London-Waterford Speedbowl in 2011.